darfink/vim-plist/README.md

 `BufWriteCmd` and `FileWriteCmd` hooks.

-This does not add *plist* as a new filetype, but merely conversion functionality between the different formats.
+This does not add *plist* as a new filetype, but merely conversion functionality between the different representible formats.

 ## Todo